auwsmit/dotfiles/README.md

 3. Startup Vim, and decide whether or not you want to install plugins.
 The prompt will only ever appear once.

 4. If you didn't install plugins, you're done!
-Otherwise, once the plugins have finished, restart Vim to complete.
+Otherwise, once vim-plug has finished, restart Vim to complete.

 ## Optimal Requirements